 - Use 12 point Times Roman or Times New Roman font, and double space your essay.

 - Total word count should not exceed 850 words, including quotations and references.

 - Do not place your name, school name, or NEHS charter name on your essay pages.
-Save your word document as a doc or docx and label it as: prompt1, prompt2, prompt3, prompt4, or prompt5.
+Save your word document as a doc or docx and label it as: prompt1, prompt2, prompt3, prompt4, prompt5. prompt 6, prompt 7.

 Tips to Create a Winning Application

 - Revise and edit your essay before submitting.